Waterford Film For All Autumn 2024 Season

 Tues Sept 10th

 That They May Face the Rising Sun is a slow, contemplative film set in rural Ireland, following Joe and Kate Ruttledge, who return from London to embrace the rhythms of small-town life.
-The film captures everyday moments, the beauty of nature, and the close-knit community of Shruhaun in county Leitrim.
+The film captures everyday moments, the beauty of nature and the close-knit community of Shruhaun in county Leitrim.
 Themes of time, death and belonging are central, particularly as the couple forms deep ties with their neighbours.

 With its poetic visuals and meditative pace, the film reflects on human connection, the passage of time and the enduring bond to land and tradition.